Drug Evaluation Committee 2018-49 Qualifications of Clinical Trial Review Committee Members (Part 2)

 Question

 In the review of a clinical trial review committee for a certain company-led clinical trial, there is an external committee member who was previously involved in the development of the investigational drug in question, although he/she was not involved in the clinical trial under review (hereinafter referred to as "the clinical trial") itself.
-The committee member was the principal investigator of another clinical trial using the investigational new drug, but he is not the head of the medical institution, principal investigator, or collaborator as defined in GCP Article 29, Paragraph 1, Item 3, nor an officer or employee of the sponsor's parent company or subsidiary company as defined in GCP Article 29, Paragraph 1, Guidance 2, nor an officer or employee of the sponsor's subsidiary company as defined in GCP Article 29, Paragraph 1, Guidance 3.
+The committee member was a principal investigator of another clinical trial using the investigational new drug, but he is not a Chairperson, a principal investigator, or a collaborator as defined in Article 29, Paragraph 1, Item 3 of the GCP, nor an officer or employee of the parent company or subsidiary company of the sponsor as defined in Article 29, Paragraph 1, Guidance 2 of the GCP, nor an employee of a development contractor as defined in Article 29, Paragraph 1, Guidance 3 of the GCP.
 Nor are they employees of the sponsor's parent company or subsidiary company, as exemplified in Article 29, Paragraph 1, Guidance 2 of the GCP.
 Is it correct to understand that such committee members can participate in the deliberation and voting of this clinical trial?

 I ask this question because the committee member was previously involved in the development of the investigational drug and is more familiar with the investigational drug than the investigator of this clinical trial.